Gimly-Blockchain/rn-gimlyid-qr-code-scanner/README.md

 }
  ```

+Notice the style attribute added to the camera in order for it to take the full screen.
+Without these styles, you may not be able to see the camera render on your screen, as it will not occupy any space.

 ### API
 | prop                 | type                         | default value | description                                                                                |
 | -------------------- | ---------------------------- | ------------- | ------------------------------------------------------------------------------------------ |